 Small business owners are always making sure they have enough working capital on hand to keep the business up and running.
 It is the money available to operate the immediate and short-term needs of your company.
 Your capital is often in the form of cash deposited at the bank or redeemable notes.

-If you are considering funding options to help your business, you should know your options.
-Initially, you might think of a bank loan.
-Bank loans are generally for a short term—between six to seven years—and the duration can often vary based on the type of financing required.
+When exploring funding options to assist your small business, you should know your choices.
+The first thing that might come to mind is a bank loan.
+Bank loans are primarily for short term use—between six to seven years—and the duration varies based on the type of financing needed.
 The loan is generally secured with some type of collateral.

 Small Business Financing

-Small businesses are a diverse group in terms of the services and products they cover and their needs.
+No small business is quite alike.
+They offer different services, provide different products and have different locations.
 Generally, a business is considered “small” if they have zero to 499 employees.
 They range from startups—who depend equally on the owner’s cash injections and bank credit—and the combined resource of the owner’s and his or her relative’s savings.